tigerfarm/tigcall/README.md

 From a web browser, people can make and receive voice calls.

-This application is ready to run.
-To deploy to [Heroku](https://heroku.com/) (a free account will work fine), you will need an Heroku account to host your application.
+This application is ready to run, and deploy to Heroku.
+A free [Heroku](https://heroku.com/) account will work fine for testing.
 Once you have an account, stay logged in for the deployment and configuration.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigcall)